 A practitioner providing clinical services at the hospital may exercise only those privileges granted to him/her by the Board or temporary, emergency or disaster privileges as described herein.
-Privileges may be granted by the Board, upon recommendation of the MEC to practitioners who are members of the Medical Staff, APP Staff or Allied Health Professional Staff.
+Privileges may be granted by the Board, upon recommendation of the MEC to practitioners who are not members of the Medical Staff.
+Such individuals may be clinical psychologists, APPs, AHPs, physicians serving short locum tenens positions, telemedicine physicians, house staff such as residents and fellows moonlighting in the hospital, or others deemed appropriate by the MEC and Board.